Recently updated on October 7th, 2024 at 07:53 pm

 Other Bratislava Information

 Euros are the currency there.
-We found it to be a very budget friendly destination.
-There were lots of grocery stores to pick up food if you have an AirBnB.
-The apartment we rented is linked here.
-It was a great location and a comfy spot for two.
+We found it to be a very budget-friendly destination.
+There were lots of grocery stores to pick up food if you have a rental spot.
+The apartment we stayed in is no longer listed, but this rental spot is in the same neighborhood and is a great deal.

 Check the calendar for national holidays.
 We were there on All Saints Day, and everything was closed down.
 McDonalds was the only place we found open for breakfast and ended up just hanging around the apartment the rest of the day.